 PART 1300 NURSE PRACTICE ACT

-b) Pursuant to Section 65-40(d) of the Act, a collaborating physician may, but is not required to, delegate authority to an advanced practice nurse to prescribe any Schedule II controlled substances by oral dosage or topical or transdermal application if all the following conditions apply:
+b) Pursuant to Section 65-40(d) of the Act, a collaborating physician may, but is not required to, delegate authority to an APRN to prescribe any Schedule II controlled substances by oral dosage or topical or transdermal application if all the following conditions apply:

 2) The delegated Schedule II controlled substances are routinely prescribed by the collaborating physician or podiatric physician.

-3) Any prescription must be limited to no more than a 30-day supply, with any continuation authorized only after prior approval of the collaborating physician or podiatric physician.
+3) Any Schedule II controlled substance prescription must be limited to no more than a 30-day supply, with any continuation authorized only after prior approval of the collaborating physician or podiatric physician.

-4) The advanced practice nurse must discuss the condition of any patients for whom a controlled substance is prescribed monthly with the delegating physician or podiatric physician.
+4) The APRN must discuss the condition of any patients for whom a Schedule II controlled substance is prescribed monthly with the delegating physician or podiatric physician.

-5) The advanced practice nurse meets the education requirements of Section 303.05 of the Illinois Controlled Substances Act [720 ILCS 570].
+5) The APRN meets the education requirements of Section 303.05 of the Illinois Controlled Substances Act [720 ILCS 570].

-c) An APN who has been given controlled substances prescriptive authority shall be required to obtain an Illinois mid-level practitioner controlled substances license in accordance with 77 Ill.
+c) An APRN who has been given controlled substances prescriptive authority shall be required to obtain an Illinois mid-level practitioner controlled substances license in accordance with 77 Ill.
 Adm.
 Code 3100.
-The physician or podiatric physician shall file a notice of delegation of prescriptive authority with the Division.
-The delegation of authority form shall be submitted to the Division prior to the issuance of a controlled substance license.
+The physician or podiatric physician shall file a notice of delegation of prescriptive authority with the Division and the Prescription Monitoring Program.
+(Section 65-40(c) of the Act) The delegation of authority form shall be submitted to the Division and the Prescription Monitoring Program prior to the issuance of a mid-level controlled substances license.

-d) The APN may only prescribe and dispense controlled substances that the collaborating physician or podiatric physician prescribes.
+d) The APRN may only prescribe and dispense Schedule II controlled substances that the collaborating physician or podiatric physician prescribes.
 Licensed dentists may not delegate prescriptive authority.

-f) An APN may receive and dispense samples per the collaborative agreement.
+f) An APRN may receive and dispense samples per the collaborative agreement.

-g) Medication orders shall be reviewed periodically by the collaborating physician or podiatric physician.
+g) Medication orders shall be reviewed periodically by the collaborating physician.